 of 11 studies on the link between stroke risk and coffee consumption between 1966 and 2011, with nearly a half a million participants, found no negative connection.
 In fact, there was a small benefit in moderate consumption, which is considered to be three to five cups of black coffee a day.
 Another meta-analysis

-of studies between 2001 and 2011 found four or more cups a day had a preventive effect on the risk of stroke.
+of studies between 2001 and 2011 found that four or more cups a day had a preventive effect on the risk of stroke.

-As for prostate cancer, this 2011 study
+As for prostate cancer, a 2011 study

 followed nearly 59,000 men from 1986 to 2006 and found drinking coffee to be highly associated with lower risk for the lethal form of the disease.